Why Should We Use Schedules?

-When children do not know what to anticipate they may feel anxious and be more resistant to change.
+When children do not know what to anticipate they may feel anxious and become more resistant to change.
 Imagine how you would feel if you didn’t know what might happen next or if you were doing something you love and somebody abruptly told you to do something else that you don’t even like.

 Research indicates the benefits of using schedules for children diagnosed with autism and the US Department of Education indicates that using an activity schedule is best practice when working with students diagnosed with Attention Deficit Hyperactivity Disorder.

-Research also demonstrates the benefits of exercise for children with aggression, hyperactivity, and focusing difficulties and occupational therapists consistently recommend sensory input and stimulation for children who often seek to feel textures or move their body.
+Research demonstrates the benefits of exercise for children with aggression, hyperactivity, and focusing difficulties and occupational therapists consistently recommend sensory input and stimulation for children who often seek to feel textures or move their body.
 Therefore exercise and sensory stimulation are included in the sample ‘after school’ visual schedule below.

 For more information such as how to transition effectively between steps in the schedule and how to incorporate homework into the schedule see:

-3 Ways to Use Timers to Encourage Homework and Chore Completion
+- 3 Ways to Use Timers to Encourage Homework and Chore Completion

-How to Use Schedules to Improve Children’s Behavior
+- How to Use Schedules to Improve Children’s Behavior

 Remember that if everything doesn’t go according to plan it is okay.
 It won’t be perfect, so just try your best!
 Schedules can be similar from day to day or vary depending on what is going on that day (e.g., if you are going out the schedule would change).

 You can easily recreate new schedules each day by using a white board (and writing/drawing the steps) or by using a laminated picture schedule with interchangeable pictures.

 To make the pictures removable (take off a picture after you complete each step) such as in the portable schedule in the picture below.